mathspp/mathspp/pages/02.blog/02.pydonts/functions-a-complete-reference/item.md

 outer()  # 73
 ```

-Now, [because functions are objects](#functions-as-objects), if the function `outer` returns the function `inner` instead of calling it, suddenly the function `inner` will be referencing a variable `x` that was defined in the enclosing scope of `outer`, but it will try to access it long after the function `outer` is done for:
+[Because functions are objects](#functions-as-objects), if the function `outer` returns the function `inner` instead of calling it, suddenly the function `inner` will be referencing a variable `x` that was defined in the enclosing scope of `outer`, but it will try to access it long after the function `outer` is done for:

 ```py
 def outer():